ryansheehy0/RS_Cheat_Sheets/Data_Structures/concrete_data_structures.md

    HashTable(KeyType key, DataType data, hashFunc): If the KeyType is string or int, then it can use default hash functions.
    Graph
    BTree and BPlusTree
+- These should all take in a key and data.
+	- Everything is ordered by the key and the data can be accessed.
+	- Can you make the key and data the same?

 <!-- TOC -->